coyoterosa/HAATCoin/README.md

 You might be saying, what if two students have the same name?
 Well, that's why the mapping is so effective.
 The administration themselves set a name to an address. *Mike Smith might have 0xca... while another Mike Smith might have 0xr4...

 * *At the moment this is still a problem.
-Yes the administration can set a name to a unique address, however the getAddress function returns the last initialized account.
+Yes, the administration can set a name to a unique address, however, the getAddress function returns the last initialized account.
 This has to be worked on...*

 Once a name and an address are locked in, they never change.
 Only the Admin can change them.

-Every address is tied to a name, and every gpa is ties to an address.
+Every address is tied to a name, and every gpa is tied to an address.
 These are all variables that can be called.
-Tokens will be distribued based on your gpa.
+Tokens will be distributed based on your gpa.

 # Token Model

 Multiple Coins: As your gpa increases, the more tokens you get.
--This would be the best option in the sense that you'd only be receiving a unified token, not a token with different values as your average increases (which was the original model, but was too complicated imo.)
+-This would be the best option in the sense that you'd only be receiving a unified token, not a token with different values as your average increases (which was the original model but was too complicated imo.)